 You can use it on as many of your Mac computers as you like, for personal use.
 Each computer has to be signed into the same App Store account.

 For professional, education, or government use, each user should have their own account and individually purchased copy.

 The iOS and Mac versions are separate purchases.

 Does RAW Power support lens correction?

 Yes.
 Apple’s RAW Engine automatically corrects distortion and shading for cameras with fixed lenses (e.g., Sony RX100, Leica Q, etc.).
 It also corrects many images that have lens profile information stored in the RAW files (e.g, Fuji X-T20).
 It does not, however, have a general purpose lens correction feature.

 How do I use the RAW Power Extension?

 Once RAW Power is downloaded, you can enable the extension either in System Preferences > Extensions, or by clicking the More… button in the Extensions section of the Edit module of Apple Photos.
 Once RAW Power is enabled, you can pick it from the Extensions section of the Edit module of Apple Photos.

 RAW Power is a fully non-destructive editor.
-In the standalone app, edits are saved to a sidecar file.
-The sidecar file is located in the application’s “sandbox folder,” rather than with the original image, because RAW Power is a sandboxed application.
+In the standalone app, edits are saved to a sidecar file or to the Photos library, depending on how you are using the app.
+The sidecar file is located in the application’s “sandbox folder,” rather than with the original image.
 You can then quit RAW Power, reopen the image at a later date, and continue where you left off.
 When RAW Power runs as a Photos extension, the edits are saved to the Photos library.
 You can continue where you left off in this case as well, as long as you don’t use another extension (or Photos itself) to edit the image.
 This is a limitation of the Photos application.

 RAW Processing only appears for RAW images — not for JPEGs, TIFFs or other image formats.